Skip to main content

 Click Ok to continue.

-New tab for D_ORDERS is opened.
-We have now several options how to further define columns for this new Physical table.
-We will use SQL Query to populate the table.
+A new tab for D_ORDERS opens.
+There are several ways to define columns for this new Physical Table.
+We will use a SQL Query to populate the table.

-First, let' navigate to General tab.
+First, navigate to the General tab.
 Observe that Source is set to Table.
 Change it to Select Statement.

 Select Source to Select Statement

-Navigate to the Columns tab and populate Select Statement with the following SQL code:
+Go to the Columns tab and enter the following SQL code in the Select Statement:

 SELECT ORDER_KEY,